MCERF: Advancing Multimodal LLM Evaluation of Engineering Documentation with Enhanced Retrieval: Results

 \subsubsection{Presence (ACC)}

-\texttt{\textbf{GPT-5-MCERF-HighReasoning}} excels at \textbf{0.85}, with GPT-5-MCERF-Main at 0.84, which is \textbf{19.7\%} better than \texttt{GPT-4o-RAG} (0.71).
-Presence questions are a mix of visual analysis and terminology understanding. \texttt{MCERF}'s ColPali-based retrieval solves the context limitation identified in DesignQA: even when detailed textual descriptions are absent or limited, ColPali can leverage reference images within the rulebook to provide visual context through image-to-image matching.
-This provides models with the necessary terminology and visual reference information that DesignQA's text-based RAG failed to supply.
-However, comparing models with the same reasoning module reveals a modest gain with GPT-4o-MCERF-Main achieves 0.74, only a 4.2\% improvement over GPT-4o-RAG (0.71).
-This limited improvement may be attributed to the relatively sparse visual reference content in the FSAE rulebook, suggesting that ColPali's visual retrieval capabilities are constrained by the availability of reference images in the source document.
+\texttt{\textbf{GPT-5-MCERF-HighReasoning}} shows the accuracy of \textbf{0.85}, with GPT-5-MCERF-Main at 0.84, which is \textbf{10.4\%} better than \texttt{GPT-5-RAG} (0.77).
+Presence questions are a mix of visual analysis and terminology understanding. \texttt{MCERF}'s ColPali-based retrieval mitigates the context limitation identified in DesignQA: even when detailed textual descriptions are absent or limited, ColPali can leverage reference images within the rulebook to provide visual context through image-to-image matching.
+This provides models with the necessary terminology and visual reference information that DesignQA's text-based RAG failed to supply, and resulted in a modest increase in accuracy.
+Comparing models with the same reasoning module reveals GPT-4o-MCERF-Main achieves 0.74, only a 4.2\% improvement over GPT-4o-RAG (0.71), and \texttt{GPT-5-MCERF-Main} achieves 0.84, only a 9.1\% improvement over \texttt{GPT-5-RAG} (0.77).
+This limited improvement may be attributed to two reasons: 1) The relatively sparse visual reference content in the FSAE rulebook, suggesting that ColPali's visual retrieval capabilities are constrained by the availability of reference images in the source document.
+2) Presence questions seem largely dependent on a model's visual reasoning capabilities than the retriever which has been proven in sections~\ref{sec:Ablation}.